oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 Before completing the procedures detailed in this document, the following prerequisites should be met:

-- The account creation for a user has been approved and authorised through the agencies onboarding and security procedures.
+- The account creation for a user has been approved and authorised through the organisations onboarding and security procedures.
 - It is recommended that the reader/administrator performing the procedures in the document has certification and/or experience with Office 365 and Microsoft Azure.
 - The system administrator has an active account in Azure AD with the appropriate roles and permissions.
 - A basic understanding of user account creation.